-However, as some Bartholin cyst infections have been linked back to sexually transmitted infections, one way to prevent them is through practising safe sex.
+However, as some Bartholin cyst infections have been linked back to sexually transmitted infections, one way to prevent them is through practicing safe sex.
 Using a condom, can significantly reduce your chances of getting these infections.

 Another way is by maintaining good hygiene habits.
-Adopting simple hygiene practices such as keeping the vaginal area clean, can help prevent infections and the formation of an abscess.
+Adopting simple hygiene practices such as keeping the vaginal area clean can help prevent infections and the formation of an abscess.

 What should I do if I have a Bartholin’s cyst?

 If you think you have a Bartholin’s cyst, do not worry.
 It is quite common and there are a variety of treatment options available.
-Sometimes, you may not even require a treatment as the cyst may heal on its own.
+Sometimes, you may not even require treatment as the cyst may heal on its own.